c-git/c-git.github.io/content/site-definitions.md

 Taken from `updated` in the [page front matter][page_front_matter].
 This is the date the article was last modified.
 Note: This doesn't mean the entire article was updated nor retested.
-It may be a trivial change but this date only reflects that.
+It may be a trivial change but this date only reflects that it was changed.
 To see what actually change you'd need to check the git history.
 If you have difficulty finding the information feel free to create an issue on [github](https://github.com/c-git/c-git.github.io/issues).